rdfjs-base/express-handler/README.md

 ### Attaching

-If you don't know if `express-rdf-handler` is used earlier in the application, it's possible to attach it dynamically.
+If you don't know if `@rdfjs/express-handler` is used earlier in the application, it's possible to attach it dynamically.
 That is useful inside of a middleware where you want to use an application RDF Handler instance and it's options, but fallback to a local instance if there is no RDF Handler earlier in the routes.
 The `.attach()` function can be used.
 `await` must be used, as it's an async function.